 Fieldwork is designed to provide students with in-depth clinical experiences (e.g. co-leading groups, conducting psychosocial intakes, writing treatment plans, and possibly following individual cases depending on the particular site).

 - Addiction Institute Roosevelt Hospital, 59th St. and 10th Ave., NYC

 - The Center—LGBT Community Center, 13th St. and 7th Ave., NYC

-Realization Center, Union Square, New York, NY
+- Realization Center, Union Square, NYC

 Evaluations: In addition to ongoing feedback provided during regularly scheduled supervision, fieldwork supervisors will formally evaluate students (see CMHSAC Handbook for evaluation form) at the end of their placements.
 This evaluation form will be returned to the CMHSAC assistant director once completed.
 Students are also encouraged to stay in regular contact with CMHSAC Faculty regarding their fieldwork experiences.

 Applying for Fieldwork

 All applicants for placement must be NSSR MA students who have completed Psychopathology III and Introduction to Substance Abuse Counseling with a grade of B or higher and must have completed or be taking Advanced Issues in Substance Abuse Counseling concurrently with the fieldwork.
 In order to apply for fieldwork, students must also be formally accepted to the CMHSAC Program and enroll in GEQV 6410: MHSAC Equivalency Externship, a non-credit course equivalency that appears on students’ transcripts to identify those who completed externships.
 The information contained in the enrollment form, in conjunction with the student’s performance during the required courses, serves as the basis for placement decisions.
 Finally, all students doing fieldwork must present a copy of APA Student Liability Insurance to the assistant director, which is kept on file.